Introduction to Evolutionary Game Theory

 Summary

-If a behavior helps an animal survive and have babies, that strategy continues to the next generation.
+If an action helps an animal raise babies, that trait carries on to the next generation.